-- Deed, mortgage, monthly mortgage statement, mortgage payment booklet or residential rental/lease agreement;
+- Deed, mortgage, monthly mortgage statement, mortgage payment booklet or residential rental/lease agreement; or

-- Florida vehicle registration or title (print a duplicate registration at www.GoRenew.com);
+- Florida vehicle registration or title (print a duplicate registration at MyDMV Portal); or

-- Utility bill;
+- Utility bill; or

-- A utility hook up or work order dated within 60 days of the application;
+- A utility hook up or work order dated within 60 days of the application; or

-- Automobile payment booklet;
+- Automobile payment booklet; or

-- Selective service card;
+- Selective service card; or

-- Medical or health card with address listed;
+- Medical or health card with address listed; or

-- Current homeowner insurance policy or bill;
+- Current homeowner insurance policy or bill; or

-- Current automobile insurance policy or bill;
+- Current automobile insurance policy or bill; or

-- Educational institution transcript forms for the current school year;
+- Educational institution transcript forms for the current school year; or

-- Unexpired professional license issued by a government agency in the U.S.;
+- Unexpired professional license issued by a government agency in the U.S.; or

-- W-2 form or 1099 form;
+- W-2 form or 1099 form; or

-- Form DS2019, Certificate of Eligibility for Exchange Visitor (J-1) status;
+- Form DS2019, Certificate of Eligibility for Exchange Visitor (J-1) status; or

 - A letter from a homeless shelter, transitional service provider or a half-way house verifying they receive mail for the customer.
-The letter must be accompanied by a Certification of Address form;
+The letter must be accompanied by a Certification of Address form; or

-- Mail from financial institutions including checking, savings or investment account statements;
+- Mail from financial institutions including checking, savings, or investment account statements; or

-- Mail from federal, state, county or city government agencies; or
+- Mail from federal, state, county, or city government agencies; or

 - FDLE registration form completed by local sheriff department.